jiazhao97/scPI/README.md

 ## Demo
 + Follow the notebooks in "datasets_prepro" to prepare data.
 + Follow the given demos.
 Here we provide demos for cortex dataset.
-If you want to apply scPI to analyze PBMC dataset, you only need to change the "data_path" to match the path where you save the PBMC dataset.
+If you want to apply scPI to analyze PBMC dataset, you only need to change "data_path" to match the path where you save the PBMC dataset.
 + Output should match the paper.